 Motor Club of America has a team aspect too, although once again they don’t provide much information.

 Override bonuses are one way that members earn from their team.
 Motor Club of America uses an unusual approach, where you are simply paid a $0.66 override bonus on the sales of your team members.
-This bonus is paid on a monthly basis for as long as the customer remains a member with Motor Club of America.
+This bonus is paid on a monthly basis for as long as the customer remains a member of Motor Club of America.

-While the override figure is small, it could add up if distributors manage to enroll multiple new customers each week.
+While the overriding figure is small, it could add up if distributors manage to enroll multiple new customers each week.
 It is also possible to earn override bonuses from multiple generations in your downline.

 As with many other companies, you don’t need to purchase any of the Motor Club of America packages to make money from product sales.
 Earning from your team is a different story.
 You will need to have a membership of your own to be eligible for team commissions.